-Abstract.
+- 20 Abstract.
 Hydrological models with the conceptual tipping bucket and the process-based evapotranspiration formulations are the most common tools in hydrology.
 However, these models consistently fail to replicate long-term and slow dynamics of a hydrological system, indicating the need for model augmentation and a shift in formulation approach.
-This study employed an entirely different approach - system dynamics - towards more realistic replication of the observed slow hydrological behaviors at inter-annual and inter-decadal scales.
-Using the headwaters of Baiyang Lake in China as a case study, the endogenous linking structure of the hydrological system was gradually unravelled from 1982 to 2015 through wavelet analysis, Granger's causality test, and system dynamics model.
+This study employed an entirely different approach system dynamics towards more realistic replication of the observed slow hydrological behaviors at interannual to decadal scales.
+Using the headwaters of Baiyang Lake in China as a case study, the - 25 endogenous linkage structure of the hydrological system was gradually unravelled from 1982 to 2015 through wavelet analysis, Granger's causality test, and system dynamics model.
 The wavelet analysis and the Granger's causality test identified a negatively correlated and bidirectional causal relationship between actual evapotranspiration and catchment water storage change across distinct climatic periodicities, and the system dynamics approach suggested a combined structure of a vegetation reinforcing feedback and a soil water-vegetation balancing feedback in the hydrological system.
-The system dynamics' structure successfully captured the slow hydrological behaviors under both natural and human-intervention scenarios, demonstrating a self-sustained oscillation arising within the system's boundary.
-Our results showed that the interaction between the vegetation structure and the soil bound water dominates, the hydrological process at an inter-annual scale, while the interaction between the climatic oscillation and the soil water holding capacity dominates, the hydrological process at an inter-decadal scale.
-Conventional hydrological models, which typically employ physiological-based evapotranspiration formulations and assume invariable soil characteristics, ignore vegetation structure change at the inter删除的内容: How
+The - 30 system dynamics' structure successfully captured the slow hydrological behavior under both natural and human-intervention scenarios, demonstrating a self-sustained oscillation arising within the system's boundary.
+Our results showed that the interaction between the vegetation structure and the soil bound water dominated the hydrological process at an interannual scale, while the interaction between the climatic oscillation and the soil water holding capacity dominated the hydrological process at a decadal scale.
+Conventional hydrological models, which typically employ physiological-based - 35 evapotranspiration formulations and assume invariable soil characteristics, ignore vegetation structure change at the interannual scale and soil water holding capacity change at the decadal scale, leading to failure in predicting the observed long-term hydrological behaviors.
+These novel insights proposed in our study, including the different hierarchies corresponding to distinct mechanisms and time scales, and the endogenous linkage structure among stocks being more important driver of the hydrological behaviors, offer potential solutions for better understanding a hydrological system and guidelines for improving configuration and performance of conventional hydrological models.